jsoltan226/suskeymaster/README.md

 ---

-## Components

-### `libsuscertmod`
-Core library shared by the hook and CLI.
-Handles X.509 leaf cert parsing, leaf cert generation and signing, and keybox management.
-Depends on OpenSSL - for the android (aarch64) target it's linked with a static `libcrypto.a` prebuilt, which can be found under `libsuscertmod/external/`.
-The library is OpenSSL's `libcrypto` implementation, version 4.0, compiled with `aarch64-linux-android34-clang` from the Android NDK r27c, configured using the command line in `openssl-config-cmdline.txt`.
-On host targets it just links to the system `libcrypto`.

-### `libsuskmhal`
-KeyMaster/KeyMint HAL abstraction layer.
-Supports both HIDL (KeyMaster 3.0, 4.0, 4.1) and AIDL (KeyMint 1.0, 2.0, 3.0) transports.
-Implements its own binder/parcel serialization down to the `ioctl` level - no dependency on `libbinder` or any AOSP compnents.

-### `libsuskeymaster` - the HAL hook
-A shared library injected into the KeyMaster/KeyMint HAL process.
-Hooks the attestation callback to intercept outgoing certificate chains and replace them with ones signed by keys from a user-supplied keybox.
-See [Installation](#installation) below.

-### `cli` - `suskeymaster` binary
-Standalone command-line tool exposing KeyMaster/KeyMint operations and keybox utilities.
-Some commands require an on-device HAL connection; others (keybox manipulation, cert wrapping, attestation verification) run on a host Linux/Windows build.
-The CLI, apart from strictly Keymaster/KeyMint operations, also includes utilities for decrypting Android userdata encryption keys (DE and CE), as well as some other tools.
-Only Gatekeeper authentication is supported right now, but Weaver support is coming soon.
-Note that this feature is only really tested on older devices running Keymaster (Android 9, Samsung's Android 14) - it might not fully work yet on newer devices with KeyMint.

----

 ## Building
 The Android NDK is required to compile the android binaries.
-For the host target, gcc and clang are tested on linux and x86_64-w64-mingw32-gcc is tested for windows.
+For the host target, gcc and clang are tested for linux and x86_64-w64-mingw32-gcc is tested for windows.
-The Build environment is obviously Linux, though you might have some luck with MSYS2 on Windows or other UNIX-like OSes, such as MacOS.
+The supported build environment is obviously Linux, though you might have some luck with MSYS2 (Windows) or other UNIX-like OSes, such as MacOS.

 ### Android target - full CLI and libsuskeymaster hook
 ```sh